hasalfernando/datasciencecoursera/README.md

 # datasciencecoursera
-The repository for the course project.
+The repository for the Data Scientist's Toolbox course project.